 - ask if there are any questions and then let the participants practice while putting music in the background;

-- after 5 minutes, teach them the second step; A, who is leading, will now take 2 steps forward and 2 steps backwards, still closing the feet together always on the 4th count; B will do the same but starting first backwards and then forward;
+- after 5 minutes, teach them the second step; A, who is leading, will now take 2 steps forward and 2 steps backward, still closing the feet together always on the 4th count; B will do the same but starting first backward and then forward;

 - restart the music and let the participants practice for around 5 minutes;